annierose22/ReVision/README.md

 This CS50 Final Project implements a Chrome extension that makes websites more readable for dyslexics.
 It does so by changing the font to Dyslexie, font color, font size, and background color.

+Installation

+Just download and install it like any chrome extension.

+Download Available in Chrome Extension Gallery

+Features

 FIX THIS FIRST
 // will definitely need this later but wasnt working when i tried to get button to appear